 The France and, of course, the JapanThe most manga-loving countries were targeted, including One piece, Golgo, dragon ball Z, Doraemon, Detective conan, Naruto are the most popular and have enjoyed unparalleled success in both countries:

-• One Piece takes over.
-The latter is a household name among manga fans, dominating the manga market worldwide.
-With over 500 million copies sold, One Piece leads the market and remains unchallenged.
+- One Piece takes the lead.
+The latter needs no introduction to the biggest manga fans, as it dominates the global manga market.
+With over 500 million copies sold, One Piece tops the market and remains unbeatable.

-• In second place is Dragon Ball, inspired by a character in a Chinese novel from the late XVIᵉ century.
+- In second place is Dragon Ball, inspired by a character from a late 16th-century Chinese novel.

-• Naruto ranks behind Doreamon and Dragon Ball, with nearly 250 million copies sold.
+- Naruto ranks behind Doraemon and Dragon Ball, with nearly 250 million copies sold.

-For more details on the history of the Manga, please read our article :
+For more details on the history of manga, I invite you to read our article:

 Manga continues to surprise us with new adventures to discover and courageous characters.
 Which title have you enjoyed the most so far?